southsidedean/using-kubectl-generate-yaml-manifests/README.md

 Use "kubectl options" for a list of global command-line options (applies to all commands).
 ```

+**Give it a try!**

+Create the Service manifest and add the Selector:
 ```bash
 kubectl create service clusterip my-nginx-service --tcp=8888:80 --namespace my-nginx-namespace --dry-run=client --output=yaml | kubectl set selector --local -f - 'app=my-nginx-deployment' --output=yaml > my-nginx-service.yaml
 ```

+Checking your work:
 ```bash
 cat my-nginx-service.yaml
 ```